Welcome to the Design Sketchbook blog!

-I add to this method a particular attention to the history of the company and to the making process first, this part of life of the product are its roots.
+I add to this method particular attention to the history of the company and to the making process first, this part of the life of the product is its roots.

-When you lack of inspiration what do you do?
+When you lack inspiration what do you do?

 It is sometimes a good idea to stop it and take distance from your work.
-Open your eyes again, hear fully, share your thought with friends, colleagues or people out from design sector and come back again with a fresh attitude.
+Open your eyes again, hear fully,share your thought with friends, colleagues, or people out from the design sector and come back again with a fresh attitude.